KalebCoberly/Kaggle_Housing_Price_Regression/README.md

 I treated integers and ordered factors as I did with both continuous variables and factors.

+#### A Note on the Data Dictionary

+I have only uploaded the data dictionary as received from Kaggle.
+I will need to update it to include entries for the new features I have engineered.

 ## Background

 [Back to top.](#top)